stellar/stellar-cli/FULL_HELP_DOCS.md

 Output the env required metadata stored in a contract.

 Env-meta is information stored in all contracts, in the `contractenvmetav0` WASM custom section, about the environment that the contract was built for.
-Env-meta allows the Soroban Env to know whether the contract is compatibility with the network in its current configuration.
+Env-meta allows the Soroban Env to know whether the contract is compatible with the network in its current configuration.

 The data outputted by this command is a stream of `SCEnvMetaEntry` XDR values.
 See the type definitions in [stellar-xdr](https://github.com/stellar/stellar-xdr).
 [See also XDR data format](https://developers.stellar.org/docs/learn/encyclopedia/data-format/xdr).